 What is home care?

 Home care includes the types of care many of us think of when we think of what people need as they age at home.
 These services may be short term, provided to support someone after a hospitalization, during an illness, or to assist a family caregiver.
 Many times they are ongoing.
 Home care is customized to the client’s needs and budget and usually includes a range of services.

 For some clients, a home caregiver comes in to prepare meals and help with household tasks a few times/week.
 A caregiver might help with personal care, like bathing and dressing.
 Essentially, home care services assist with ADLs and IADLs (Activities of Daily Living, like bathing and getting up and down from a chair and Instrumental Activities like managing medications, bills and household chores).
 Home caregivers also provide support and companionship.
-Live-in home care services may be provided around the clock for someone needing continual supervision and assistance.
+24-Hour home care services may be provided around the clock for someone needing continual supervision and assistance.

 Who needs home care?